BradF-99/mangos-docker/README.md

 * Fix the stupid health check for the database
 * Could make a separate image that builds the database using classic-db at runtime instead of having to dump the entirety from a pre-configured database?
 * Trigger the GitHub Action when an upstream commit from the mangos-classic module is pushed
-* Add InfluxDB and Grafana Alloy to the stack to export metrics to Grafana Cloud

 ## Licence